Skip to content

 Republics

 We the people have a natural right of consent over the laws governing us.
-Paine’s plan for establishing a republic shapes a proposal for giving us more say.
+Paine’s plan for establishing a republic shapes a new proposal for giving us more say in self government.

 Book | Ideas | CONTENTS | Overview | Making Sense | Thomas Paine | Judah Freed | Read Book